aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/80_Re-Deploy_Gremlin-Attack/_index.md

 weight: 70
 ---

-# Gremlin Chaos Engineering tests
+# Gremlin Chaos Engineering Tests

 1. In this lab we will attack our Vault HA deployement